 In 1945 the Sunset congregation began meeting in a back room of Athens Bible School's building.
 Bennie Lee Fudge began preaching for the congregation and the growth continued.
 In 1948 the name was changed from Sunset to Eastside.
 After meeting in Athens Bible School's building for 14 years, the congregation built a building on their current lot at 110 French Way in Athens.
 The new building is less than a mile away from Athens Bible School.
 It was constructed in 1959 and is still being used to this day.
 The original auditorium is now the foyer and classrooms and a new 700-seat auditorium was built in 1968.
 At one time, the congregation numbered almost 617 people.
 Though the congregation faced many issues, such as the support of human institutions (schools, orphanages, papers and missionary societies) the congregation stands against the support of human institutions to this day.

-Today Eastside has a great Bible Class Program where all students high school age and younger study the Bible from Genesis to Revelation every three years.
-After three years, the cycle starts over and a little more detail is covered each time.
+Today Eastside has a great Bible Class Program where all students high school age and younger study the Bible from Genesis to Revelation every four years.
+After four years, the cycle starts over and a little more detail is covered each time.
 By the time one of our young people graduates high school they will have studied the Bible from cover-to-cover three or more times.
 We hope this helps our young people go into the world ready to give a defense for the hope that is within them (1 Peter 3:21).